galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 kubectl create secret generic azure-secret --from-literal=azurestorageaccountname=$AKS_PERS_STORAGE_ACCOUNT_NAME --from-literal=azurestorageaccountkey=$STORAGE_KEY
 ```
-Mount the file share as a volume, create a file name pv.yaml, keep share name and secret name the same with above settings.
+Mount the file share as a volume, create a file name pv.yaml, keep share name (weblogic in this example) and secret name (azure-secret in this example) the same with above settings.
 ```
 apiVersion: v1
 kind: PersistentVolume